 Students must complete a FAFSA each year to determine eligibility.
 These funds do not require payment.

 Teacher Education Assistance for College and Higher Education (TEACH) Grants at the University of Connecticut are available to high-achieving Junior-level, Senior-level, and graduate students in selected high-need teacher preparation programs within the Neag School of Education (see “Learn More” link below).
 Students receiving the TEACH Grant must agree to satisfy the Agreement to Serve (ATS) criteria which includes teaching full-time for at least four years within eight years of completing their program at a Title I school serving low-income students in a specified subject area (mathematics, science, a foreign language, bilingual education, special education, as a reading specialist, and other “high-need” fields).
-If the service agreement is not met, the grant must be repaid as an unsubsidized Direct Stafford Loan, with interest from the date(s) of first disbursement.
+If the service agreement is not met, the grant must be repaid as an unsubsidized Direct Student Loan, with interest from the date(s) of first disbursement.

 Roberta B. Willis Scholarship Program (Formerly known as Governor’s Scholarship Program )